Tracking stolen crypto is a booming business: How blockchain sleuths recover digital loot

 Bitquery, a blockchain search engine firm, produces software that underpins analytics tools used by law firms, government agencies and data forensics companies.

-The computation work happens at a warehouse in New York City, where servers processing up to 300 terabytes of data at a time analyze the blockchain 24-hours a day.
-“We extract data from the blockchain, transform it in a way that’s useful, and put it onto our databases where customers can access it,” said Gaurav Agrawal, head of growth at Bitquery.
+The computation work happens at a warehouse in New York City, where servers processing up to 300 terabytes of data at a time analyze the blockchain 24 hours a day.
+“We extract data from the blockchain, transform it in a way that’s useful and put it onto our databases where customers can access it,” said Gaurav Agrawal, head of growth at Bitquery.

 The software starts by finding all the transactions associated with a flagged crypto address and generates graphs to show how digital currency circulated into and out of the account.
 It attempts to identify patterns that might indicate other payment services the hacker uses.

-The most advanced forensics tools can tell investigators whether an account number has been active on the dark web or on a gambling website.
+The most advanced forensics tools can tell investigators whether an account number has been active on the Dark Web or on a gambling website.
 They might reveal an IP address, which can surface an exact home address, said Steve McNew, a senior managing director at FTI Consulting, a company focused on cryptocurrency investigations.

 Cryptocurrency exchanges, wallets and custodians require users to include identifiable information if they wish to sign up.
 These firms, if subpoenaed, can reveal account holder information.